• News

 A study looking into a link between orgasms and the development of prostate cancer has revealed how many times a man should ejaculate per month to prevent the disease.

-The American Cancer Society states that one in eight men will be diagnosed with prostate cancer during their lifetime, with over 35,000 men in the US said to have died from the horrible disease in 2025 so far.
+The American Cancer Society states that one in eight men will be diagnosed with prostate cancer during their lifetime, with over 35,000 men in the US set to die from the horrible disease in 2025.

 Six in ten prostate cancers are diagnosed in men who are 65 or older, while the risk is said to be higher in African American men and in Caribbean men of African ancestry.